 Total assets include a net OPEB asset reported by STRS.
 See Note 15 for more detail.
-STRS did not report a net pension asset in the prior year.

-At year-end, capital assets represented 28.04% of total assets.
+At year-end, capital assets represented 27.62% of total assets.
 Capital assets include land, construction in progress, land improvements, buildings and improvements, furniture and equipment and vehicles.
-Net investment in capital assets at June 30, 2020, was \$4,695,840.
+Net investment in capital assets at June 30, 2021, was \$5,942,659.
 These capital assets are used to provide services to the students and are not available for future spending.
 Although the District's investment in capital assets is reported net of related debt, it should be noted that the resources to repay the debt must be provided from other sources, since capital assets may not be used to liquidate these liabilities.

-A portion of the District's net position, \$639,400, represents resources that are subject to external restriction on how they may be used.
-The remaining balance of unrestricted net position is a deficit of \$15,689,966.
+A portion of the District's net position, \$800,755, represents resources that are subject to external restriction on how they may be used.
+The remaining balance of unrestricted net position is a deficit of \$9,680,070.

-The graph below illustrates the governmental activities assets plus deferred outflows of resources, liabilities plus deferred inflows of resources, and net position at June 30, 2020 and June 30, 2019.
-The net position at June 30, 2019 has been restated as described in Note 3.B.
+The graph below illustrates the governmental activities assets plus deferred outflows of resources, liabilities plus deferred inflows of resources, and net position at June 30, 2021 and June 30, 2020.